 If you really want to see dolphins while on your trip in Phuket, there are plenty of wild dolphins to be spotted right in their natural habitat, the sea!
 The dolphins love the waters surrounding Phuket and can often be seen coming out to swim and play alongside Phuket’s fastest catamaran – Blue World Safaris.

-Now most zoos in the western world are governed by laws that protect the welfare of the animals.
-This happened because over the years, as society grew more compassionate, it’s views too about zoos and holding animals in captivity changed drastically.
-People began to resent the sight of animals pacing nervously back and forth behind bars.
-The frustration of the caged animals started to weigh down on their conscience and instead of being entertained, the public began to express concern over the welfare of the animals at the zoos.
-The American Zoo and Aquarium Association (AZA) is just one such example of responsible organizations that speak up for animals rights.
+Now, most zoos in the western world are governed by laws that protect the welfare of the animals.
+This happened because, as society grew more compassionate over the years, its views about zoos and holding animals in captivity changed drastically.
+People began to resent the sight of animals pacing back and forth behind bars.
+The frustration of the caged animals started to weigh down on their conscience, and instead of being entertained, the public began to express concern over the welfare of the animals at the zoos.
+The American Zoo and Aquarium Association (AZA) is an example of a responsible organization that speaks up for animal rights.

-In Thailand however, no such organization exists.
-Even the local concern or awareness for the welfare of any of the animals is little to none.
-And although the world is now more sensitive to the sufferings of helpless animals, the lure of wild animals in captivity still manages to tempt many of the tourists into making the Phuket zoo a one time visit.
-It is once you are in there that you feel sick for ever handing over money to be witness to such a repulsive experience.
-The zoo authorities are well aware of their sadistic endeavour and have strict rules at the zoo to prevent any shocking videos or pictures from coming out.
-The reviews in their trip advisor page however, says it all.
+In Thailand, however, no such organization exists.
+Even the local concern or awareness for the animals’ welfare is little to none.
+And although the world is now more sensitive to the sufferings of helpless animals, the lure of wild animals in captivity still tempts many tourists into making the Phuket zoo a one-time visit.
+Once in there, you feel sick forever handing over money to witness such an awful experience.
+The zoo authorities are well aware of their sadistic endeavour and have strict rules to prevent any shocking videos or pictures from coming out.
+The reviews on their trip advisor page, however, say it all.
 Karma wins again.

-This isn’t really a “not-to-do“ thing in Phuket, but definitely one we believe that is worth a warning.
-Riding them is fun and the adrenaline rush of skimming over the waves is totally worth the price, but behind all this excitement runs a scam that used to be so common, it was an everyday occurrence.
-Eventually it got so much negative publicity that the players running it had to bring the scam down a few notches just to calm down the aggravated public.
-It still happens though, so be aware.
+This isn’t a “not-to-do“ thing in Phuket, but definitely, one we believe is worth a warning.
+Riding them is fun, and the adrenaline rush of skimming over the waves is worth the price, but behind all this excitement runs a scam that used to be so common it was an everyday occurrence.
+Eventually, it got so much negative publicity that the players running it had to bring the Scam down a few notches to calm the aggravated public.
+It still happens, though, so be aware.

-The Scam is quite simple: You pay to ride the jet ski and when you come back they tell you that you broke it.
+The Scam is quite simple: You pay to ride the jet ski, and when you return, they tell you you broke it.
 Don’t be taken aback now.
-These guys take advantage of the innocence and ignorance of the confused tourist, to make them pay up for the alleged damage done to the jet ski.
-In reality, it was probably already broken before you took it out, and usually just domestic damage.
+These guys take advantage of the innocence and ignorance of the confused tourist to make them pay up for the alleged damage to the jet ski.
+It was probably already broken before you took it out, usually just domestic damage.

 ⦁ Skip this activity if possible